farbod-s/Pickr/README.md

 Pickr
 =====

-social network for share picture
+a Social Network for Picture Sharing